 Hiking tip

-Anniversary route "25 years of the wild Sihlwald"
+Anniversary route on the occasion of "25 years of the wild Sihlwald"

 Pack your backpack with provisions, put on your hiking boots, apply sun cream and pack a tick spray – off you go!